 - 1 lb raw cashew nuts

-- 1 TBS extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 TBS kosher salt
+- 1 tablespoon kosher salt

-- 2 TBS rosemary, fresh, minced
+- 2 tablespoon rosemary fresh, minced

-- ยฝ teaspoon cayenne pepper
+- ½ teaspoon cayenne pepper

-- 2 teaspoon brown sugar, light
+- 2 teaspoon brown sugar light

 Instructions